-Design your playground to promote Inclusive Play to all children with Special Educational Needs - Let’s Have Fun Together!
+Design your playground to promote Inclusive Play to all children with SEN - Let’s Have Fun Together!

 “Play is freely chosen, personally directed, intrinsically motivated behaviour that actively engages the child‟ (National Playing Fields Association, Children’s Play Council and Playlink 2000).